yamatt/flask-blog/README.md

 And follow the directions to access the site from your browser.

 # Tips
-1. Going to /accounts/login will allow the admin to login.
+1. Going to `/accounts/login` will allow the admin account that was created to login.
-1. Going to /new will allow you to create a new page.
+1. Going to `/new` will allow you to create a new page.
 Pages are not posts.
 Pages are like the about page.
 If you create an about page the content will be displayed in the sidebar.
-1. Going to posts/new will allow you to create a new post.
+1. Going to `/posts/new` will allow you to create a new post.
-1. /list and /posts/list will give you a list of pages and posts that have been created (even ones that weren't published).
+1. `/list` and `/posts/list` will give you a list of pages and posts that have been created (even ones that weren't published).
-1. A lot of configuration is stored in the settings.py file.
+1. A lot of configuration is stored in the `settings.py` file.

 # Still to do
 * Upload app